Amartya-007/DSA-WITH-JAVA/Readme.md

 #### Before diving into this course, it is recommended to have a basic understanding of:
 *  Java programming language
 *  Object-oriented programming (OOP) principles
-*  Basic knowledge of variables, loops, conditionals, and functions in Java [ If not We will cover them in this course for beginner ]
+*  Basic knowledge of variables, loops, conditionals, and functions in Java [ If not We will cover them in this course for beginners ]

 ## 🛣️ Roadmap
 #### This course is structured as follows: